acr197/acr197/README.md

 ## 🤖 Fun Facts
 - Drumming in a band, powered by caffeine and 4/4 time.
 - 20+ countries on points—travel hacking is my other automation.
-- Climbed Kilimanjaro; still can't feel my legs.
+- Climbed Kilimanjaro once; still can't feel my legs.